 A recent survey of over 1,000 RNs suggests that there are several barriers preventing implementation of evidenced-based practices to improve patient outcomes.
 One of the primary barriers mentioned was resistance from nursing leadership.
 Also ranking high on the list were politics and organizational cultures.
 The cultures that avoid change are certainly damaging to implementation of these standards of care.
 There is a disconnect among new graduate nurses and seasoned nurses in understanding the … [Read more...] about Evidence Based Practice: Nurses Barriers to Implementation?

+Avoid nursing burnout and keep enjoying your job.
+Follow these crucial tips from a nurse who has been there.
+You'll feel motivated and energized like never before.
 Nursing can be a monotonous and stressful profession.
 Your daily routine can become so persistent and the appreciation you feel for what you do often seems minimal.
-While there are some that feel the paycheck should be enough, there are others who picked nursing as their profession because they wanted more than just money in the bank.
-Unfortunately, nurses often give of themselves to the point where they may begin to feel defeated.
-They may start asking themselves “Why did I start doing this?” … [Read more...] about How to Improve Nursing Morale and Avoid Burnout
+While there are some that feel the paycheck should be enough, there are others who picked nursing as their profession because they wanted more than just … [Read more...] about How to Improve Nursing Morale and Avoid Burnout

 It’s clear that being and advocate automatically makes you a target, but does it make you un-hirable?
 Nurse K at Crass Pollination gives an interesting and valid perspective about the Amanda Trujillo case and advocacy.
 In her opinion, and likely many others, what Amanda has done by advocating for her patient, herself, and all nurses is tantamount to career suicide.
 She also discusses what happens when nurses within an organization speak up and the measures administration often go … [Read more...] about Nursing Management Hates a Squeaky Wheel